All FAQs at a glance

 Who is my contact person in the recruiting process?

-If you have any questions about the vacancies or your application, please contact Julie Van Ysendyck, BA on +43 664 80878 154.
+If you have any questions about the vacancies or your application, please contact Julie Van Ysendyck, MA on +43 664 80878 154.

 Can I submit an unsolicited application?